HOminus/neighbourhood/README.md

 ## Correctness
 Neighbourhoods K-d Trees are validated by running extensive tests against other K-d tree implementations.
 At this point in time, no bugs are known.

+## Contributing
+Contributions are welcome.
+All contributions submitted to this project are assumed to be dual-licensed as "MIT OR Apache-2.0" unless explicitly stated otherwise.